tarrant

-Influenza surveillance remains a priority at the local, provincial, national and international levels, with new value brought to surveillance systems after the 2009 H1N1 Swine Influenza pandemic.
+Influenza surveillance remains a priority at the local, provincial, national and international levels, with new value brought to surveillance systems after the 2009 H1N1 Swine Influenza pandemic, and the 2019-2022 Covid-19 pandemic.

-Our goal is to detect influenza-like illness (ILI) clinically as it occurs in the community and to measure influenza virologically in the lab.
+Our goal is to detect influenza-like illness (ILI) clinically as it occurs in the community and to measure influenza Covid-19 and other respiratory viruses in the lab.
 Data is collected by volunteer sentinels (physicians and nurse practitioners), and is compiled by TARRANT Viral Watch prior to being forwarded to Alberta Health and Alberta Health Services, the Public Health Agency of Canada, and ultimately the World Health Organization.
 This contributes to our provincial, national and international picture of influenza activity, and helps us to detect epidemics and pandemics.

-Our program name is in honour of Dr. Michael Tarrant, whose years of dedication before his death in June 2003 ensured that Alberta had one of the best community sentinel practice programs in the world.
+Our program name honours Dr. Michael Tarrant, whose years of dedication before his death in June 2003 ensured that Alberta has one of the best community sentinel practice programs in the world.

 History of TARRANT

-- 2010 – TARRANT Viral Watch expanded the data collected to monitor viruses beyond the viruses that cause influenza.
-These virus include Enterovirus 68 that displays ILI and other symptoms similar to influenza.
-Continued surveillance of these virus allows for a greater understanding of the circulating viruses within Alberta.
+• 2010 – TARRANT Viral Watch expanded the data collected to monitor viruses beyond influenza.
+These include Enterovirus 68 that causes ILI and other symptoms similar to influenza.
+Continued surveillance of these viruses allows for a greater understanding of the circulating viruses within Alberta.

 Definitions